if-not-nil/weasel/README.md

 forget: please
 OR AND
 ```
-anyone willing could easily send junk here twice/once a day at utc 0 or utc 12 for hygiene to obscure meaningful announcements to anyone in the middle. if an actual person wants to do it, they'll know sending it at utc 0 is safest
+anyone willing could easily send junk here twice/once a day at utc 0 or utc 12 for hygiene to obscure meaningful notifications to anyone in the middle. if an actual person wants to do it, they'll know sending it at utc 0 is safest

 then a client may try to reach 1.0.0.0 but it can't find it. they'll have stored the server's friends and exchanged keys with them prior so